 There are pleasant walks to suit all abilities.
 If a stroll around the village is not strenuous enough, why not climb Ingleborough - one of the Three Peaks?

 Weathered limestone pavement provides a home for ferns and other damp loving plants.
-A variety of bird life can be seen from buzzards and lapwings to dippers which run and swim up the becks.
+A variety of bird-life can be seen from buzzards and lapwings to dippers that run and swim up the becks.

 Alternatively, you can pass through it to reach Gaping Gill where the waters of Fell Beck drop 104 metres into a chamber said to be large enough to hold York Minster.

-Back in the village, The Ingleborough Estate Nature Trail leads you from the old sawmill, past the lake, and up the valley through woodland and wild flowers, until you come into open space below Thwaite Scars.
+Back in the village, The Ingleborough Estate Nature Trail leads you from the old sawmill, past the lake, and up the valley through woodland and wildflowers, until you come into open space below Thwaite Scars.